Are you looking to start blogging? Well, you’ve come to the right place.

 - The free plan sounds great, but is very limited.

 - At the time of writing this, there is no option to change your design template.

-- I also found that there is limited website design templates.
+- I also found that there are limited website design templates.
 This is bad if you want to add some uniqueness to your website and blog.